 Courses in the minor may not be double counted with the student's major(s) or with other minors.

 |Three RENS courses representing three distribution areas *||300|

 Students must take approved RENS courses in at least three distinct disciplines (History, Philosophy, Religious Studies, etc.).
 Consult the Renaissance Studies website for lists of courses and the disciplines they represent.

 Courses in the minor must be taken for quality grades, and more than half of the requirements for the minor must be met by registering for courses bearing University of Chicago course numbers.

 Prospective minors must meet with the Renaissance Studies faculty director to discuss their interests and course plans and to obtain advice and approval.
 This meeting could happen whenever the student is ready to declare.
 Together the student and the faculty director will fill out the Consent to Complete a Minor Program form listing the proposed courses, which the faculty director signs.
 Students should submit completed, signed forms to their College adviser by the end of Spring Quarter of their third year.

 Renaissance Studies Courses

-Full, updated lists of eligible courses along with the distribution areas they fulfill can be found on the Renaissance Studies website, but contact the program director if you have questions about whether a course may be counted toward the Renaissance Studies minor.
+Full, updated lists of eligible courses along with the distribution areas they fulfill can be found on the Renaissance Studies website, but contact the faculty director if you have questions about whether a course may be counted toward the Renaissance Studies minor.